isuPatches/android-wisefy/README.md

 Here are the descriptions of what functionality each artifact provides:

+- `:accesspoints` For getting and searching for nearby networks
+- `:addnetwork` For adding a Wifi network
 - `:core` For base Wisefy functionality
-- `:accesspoints` For getting and searching for nearby networks
-- `:addnetwork` For getting and searching for nearby networks
-- `:frequency` For getting the frequency of a network
 - `:networkconnection` For connecting and disconnecting from networks
 - `:networkconnectionstatus` For current network status (wifi, mobile, connected, etc.)
 - `:networkinfo` For information about the device's current network
 - `:removenetwork` For removing a Wifi network
 - `:savednetworks` For getting and searching for saved networks
-- `:security` For determining the security capabilities of a network
 - `:signal` For calculating signal strength bars and comparing signal strength
 - `:wifi` For enabling and disabling Wifi